ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

-*Recipe users* of ESMValTool should be able to successfully run *integrated recipes* using a *release*, since all *backwards-incompatible changes* introduced between *releases* will have been fixed before the *release* is created.
+*Recipe users* of ESMValTool should be able to successfully run *integrated recipes* using a *release*, since all *backward-incompatible changes* introduced between *releases* will have been fixed before the *release* is created.
 Please note the :ref:`broken recipe policy<broken-recipe-policy>`.

-However, *recipe developers* working on *user recipes* must be provided with information to enable them to adapt their code to resolve issues related to *backwards-incompatible changes* when *backwards-incompatible changes* are introduced to the main branch / when a *release* of ESMValTool is created.
+However, *recipe developers* working on *user recipes* must be provided with information to enable them to adapt their code to resolve issues related to *backward-incompatible changes* when *backward-incompatible changes* are introduced to the main branch / when a *release* of ESMValTool is created.